RIM hit with consumer lawsuits over BlackBerry outage

 Messages left with Research in Motion seeking comment were not immediately returned.

 The U.S. lawsuit was brought by Sherman Oaks, California, resident Eric Mitchell.
-While Mitchell did not sign a service contract directly with Research in Motion, he paid the company fees for BlackBerry device through a mobile carrier Sprint (S.N), the complaint said.
+While Mitchell did not sign a service contract directly with Research in Motion, he paid the company fees for BlackBerry device through a mobile carrier Sprint, the complaint said.

 He therefore had an "implied contract" with Research in Motion, it said.